Diversity Initiative Governance

 - Zan Baldwin (zanbaldwin).

 The project leader (Fabien Potencier) will have the right to veto any actionable item, regardless of the vote of the initiative's guidance team.
-The project leader may, at their discretion, also appoint other people from among the initiative's guidance team to also have the right to veto - in such a case these people are expected to use appropriate judgement to know when to use a "no" vote or a veto.
+The project leader may, at their discretion, also appoint other people from among the initiative's guidance team to also have the right to veto - in such a case these people are expected to use appropriate judgment to know when to use a "no" vote or a veto.
 Any single veto will reject an actionable item.

 The purpose of having members with the right to veto is to prevent a "people's majority" from overruling the core interests of the Symfony project.
 This will encourage communication between proposing members, the initiative's guidance team and the Core Team to create realistic proposals, and in return any veto will come with a full explanation (not just a justification).